DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

+* ring: Changes are planned to rte_ring APIs in release 17.05.
+Proposed changes include:

+    - Removing build time options for the ring:
+      CONFIG_RTE_RING_SPLIT_PROD_CONS
+      CONFIG_RTE_RING_PAUSE_REP_COUNT
+    - Adding an additional parameter to enqueue functions to return the amount of free space in the ring
+    - Adding an additional parameter to dequeue functions to return the number of remaining elements in the ring
+    - Removing direct support for watermarks in the rings, since the additional return value from the enqueue function makes it unneeded
+    - Adjusting the return values of the bulk() enq/deq functions to make them consistent with the burst() equivalents.
+[Note, parameter to these functions are changing too, per points above, so compiler will flag them as needing update in legacy code]
+    - Updates to some library functions e.g. rte_ring_get_memsize() to
+      allow for variably-sized ring elements.

 * igb_uio: iomem mapping and sysfs files created for iomem and ioport in igb_uio will be removed, because we are able to detect these from what Linux has exposed, like the way we have done with uio-pci-generic.
 This change